SecondeJK/nexmo-developer/_use_cases/en/client-sdk-click-to-call.md

 The parameters are:

 * `ClickToCall` - the name of your Vonage Application
-* `private.key` - the name of the file to store the private key in for authentication.
-This is downloaded to your application's root directory.
-* `https://example.com/webhooks/answer` - when you receive an inbound call to your Vonage number, Vonage makes a `GET` request and retrieves the [NCCO](/voice/voice-api/ncco-reference) that tells Vonage's APIs what to do with the call
+* `-vonage_answer_url=https://example.com/webhooks/answer` - when you receive an inbound call to your Vonage number, Vonage makes a `GET` request and retrieves the [NCCO](/voice/voice-api/ncco-reference) that tells Vonage's APIs what to do with the call
-* `https://example.com/webhooks/event` - When the call status changes, Vonage sends status updates to this webhook endpoint
+* `--vonage_event_url=https://example.com/webhooks/event` - When the call status changes, Vonage sends status updates to this webhook endpoint

 ## Link your Vonage number

 You need to tell Vonage which virtual number this Application uses.
 Execute the following CLI command, replacing `NEXMO_NUMBER` and `APPLICATION_ID` with your own values:

 ```
-nexmo link:app NEXMO_NUMBER APPLICATION_ID
+vonage apps:link APP_ID --number=VONAGE_NUMBER
 ```

 ## Create a User